cmason3/jinjafx_server/README.md

 - Ctrl-F / Cmd-F - Find

-### Data Sets
+### DataSets

-The Data Set feature allows you to include multiple different "data.csv" and "vars.yml" contents while maintaining the same "template.j2".
-This is to support scenarios where you have different Data Sets for your Live vs your Test environments, but the template should be the same.
-There are no limits on the number of different Data Sets that can be added to a single DataTemplate (the name must start with a letter and only contain alphanumerical, "-", " " or "_" characters).
-When you click "Generate" it will use the currently active Data Set to generate the output - clicking on the name of the current Data Set (by default there is a single "Default" Data Set) allows you to switch between the different Data Sets.
+The DataSet feature allows you to include multiple different "data.csv" and "vars.yml" contents while maintaining the same "template.j2".
+This is to support scenarios where you have different DataSets for your Live vs your Test environments, but the template should be the same.
+There are no limits on the number of different DataSets that can be added to a single DataTemplate (the name must start with a letter and only contain alphanumerical, "-", " " or "_" characters).
+When you click "Generate" it will use the currently active DataSet to generate the output - clicking on the name of the current DataSet (by default there is a single "Default" DataSet) allows you to switch between the different DataSets.

 ### Ansible Vault